How to Automate Legal Discovery In 2024 (Using AI)

 Estimates suggest that lawyers only bill 2.3 hours during an 8-hour workday.
 What happens to the rest of your time?

 Unfortunately, much of it goes on paperwork, such as legal discovery.
-Lawyers spend vast tracts of their office hours performing non-billable tasks, reducing their earning power and risking burnout.
+Legal professionals spend vast tracts of their office hours performing non-billable tasks, reducing their earning power and risking burnout.

 Such technology now exists.
 For example, Briefpoint’s discovery document drafting software can save an estimated 87% of the time needed in creating a response.
 Furthermore, these new tools do not require sophisticated technical skills.